-Tingling in the left arm is referred to as parenthesis in more scientific terms and include all similar complains like pins and needle sensation, burning sensation, pricking sensation or numbness.
+Tingling sensation in the left arm is referred to as paresthesia in more scientific terms and includes all similar complaints like pins and needles, burning sensation, pricking sensation or numbness.
 The primary cause of all these abnormal sensations is altered level of nervous activity in the nerves supplying left arm or forearm.

 The tingling sensation of left arm is generally ignored by most individuals as a trivial symptom of excessive workout, fatigue or muscle spasm; however, in some cases, the apparently harmless symptom may be an initial presentation of a complex medical problem that may require emergent and urgent medical attention.

-Causes and Treatments of Tingling in the Left Arm
+Causes and Treatments of Tingling in Left Arm

 Most popular causes of tingling sensation in the left arm are: